Vegetable Beef Barley Soup Recipe

 Ingredient Notes + Variations

-• I have used both chopped carrots and bagged shredded carrots.
-The shredded carrots are, of course, faster because there’s no chopping involved.
-Both are equally good.
+• Carrots: I’ve used both chopped carrots and bagged shredded carrots.
+The shredded carrots save time since there’s no chopping, and both options taste just as good.

-• When choosing your chuck roast or stew meat, look for good marbling.
-This adds tremendous flavor.
+• Beef selection: when choosing chuck roast or stew meat, look for good marbling.
+This adds flavor and helps keep the meat tender as it simmers.

-• Beef stock can be used in place of beef broth.
+• Broth vs. stock: beef stock can be used in place of beef broth with no other changes to the recipe.

 beef barley soup aromatics in dutch oven